jpegleg/firfather/README.md

 A firfather server is intended to use Alpine Linux, but could be adapted to another linux distribution.

+Firfather can be deployed to an "edge" machine on-prem that orchestrates across the internet, or deployed to a cloud service provider, etc etc. Disk space is the most important system resource for firfather, but it does not require many resources.
+A single vCore and 500MB of RAM can work.

 Firfather is made of many components but has five software systems that work together within the project:

 - 📦 `arrival`, a packaging system for making APK (Alpine Package Keeper) packages for subcomponents of serotinous-cone